mnemnion/JLpeg.jl/Plans.md

 - [X]  Refactor `.final` field into `.l` labeled jump
 - [X]  Add `IByteInst`, refactor `IMultiSet` for new bytecode
 - [ ]  Handle PChoice consolidation
-  - [ ]  Make PRange and PSet store in consistent format (Vector[AbstractChar]), although
+  - [ ]  Make PRange and PSet both PSet
-         the hard fact is that there's nothing "abstract" about the chars in JLpeg and I may as well make that official.
-These Vectors should be created at the time that the Pattern is created, so that:
+  - [ ]  Compile time doesn't matter nearly so much as VM time, but it's still nice to avoid extra allocation, especially for something like ".val" fields which stick around forever.
+So we could make PSet store a `Vector{Option{Char,Pair{Char,Char}}}`, get rid of separate PRange which only complicates the code, and JIT the bitvector in prefix!, apply the byte, and call it golden.
   - [ ]  PChoice should have the option to be a PSet container, if it sees PRange, PSet, PChar, it just adds these.
 For that matter, we can specialize these to automagically consolidate using `|`, that's better actually.
   - [ ]  PNot can make a complement of a simple PSet, but a MultiSet needs to use FailTwice.
-  - [ ]  Compile time doesn't matter nearly so much as VM time, but it's still nice to avoid extra allocation, especially for something like ".val" fields which stick around forever.
-So we could make PSet store a `Vector{Option{Char,Pair{Char,Char}}}`, get rid of separate PRange which only complicates the code, and JIT the bitvector in prefix!, apply the byte, and call it golden.
+  - [ ]  Add the headfail instruction, that should go fairly smoothly I think, it's just:
+    - [ ]  Count the keys in the prefix map, if there are more than say five:
+    - [ ]  Calculate a TestMultiVec, which fail-jumps without unwinding the stack
+    - [ ]  Turn the LeadSet into a TestSet, if applicable (complement)
+  - [ ]  We do not, in fact, need the LeadSet, which can be replaced with a complemented `.~` BitVector TestSet.
+A LeadSet jumps if it succeeds and advances if it fails, a TestSet jumps if it fails and advances if it leads, both return `true` on both conditions, so a LeadSet can just be a TestSet of the complement of the original ASCII set.

 #### Consolidating PChoice